-The Company enters into personal loan contracts which are repaid on an instalment basis.
-Credit risk on consumer loans is managed through a credit quality review process to provide early identification of possible changes in the credit worthiness of the individual.
+The Company enters into loan contracts which are repaid on an instalment basis.
+Credit risk on consumer and corporate loans is managed through a credit quality review process to provide early identification of possible changes in the credit worthiness of the individuals and corporates.